hitblast/avro.py/README.md

 **avro.py**, whilst being a Python package, provides a text parser that converts Bangla text written in Roman script to its phonetic equivalent of Bangla.
 It implements the **Avro Phonetic Dictionary Search Library** by [Mehdi Hasan Khan](https://github.com/mugli).

-This library is based on the syntax of Python 3.10.
-That being said, the latest tested / supported version of Python with this project is **Python 3.10.5**.
+This library is developed on **Python 3.10** but can be used on versions as low as **Python 3.8**!
+That being said, the latest tested / supported version of Python with this project is **Python 3.10.6**.
 However, the original project [pyAvroPhonetic](https://github.com/kaustavdm/pyAvroPhonetic) is based on Python 2 and can only work on versions up to **Python 2.7**.
 It is noteworthy that Python 2 has officially been deprecated by the original maintainers and its usage is being discouraged overall.

 <br>